alaudet/raspi-sump/docs/install.md

 This will copy all the files you need into /home/pi/raspi-sump

+NOTE: If using pip version greater than 7 (Raspbian Stretch) you will need to use the following command in order to get all the files in /home/pi/raspi-sump.

+    sudo pip3 install --no-binary :all: raspisump

 Navigate to /home/pi/raspi-sump/ and move the sample config file to this directory.